openmetric/openmetric/README.md

 /--
   |- docker/     # this directory contains container runtime scripts (e.g. entrypoints)
   |              # will be copied to all images' /docker
-  |- build/      # this directory contains image build scripts, will be copied to images'
-  |              # /build during docker build, and removed after build.
   |- dockerfiles/$image/    # Dockerfile for images
 ```